jlegatheaux/cnss/README.md

 Nodes execute a common kernel that triggers processing steps execution using up calls to the methods of two algorithms defined by the users: a control algorithm and an applications algorithm.
 These algorithms may be different in each node.
 These up calls processing steps can send messages, set alarms, etc. to the nodes algorithms.
 The system imposes that the execution of each node is structured as the execution of two automata: a control automaton controlled by the control algorithm, and an application automaton controlled by the application algorithm.

-Network configuration is defined by a configuration file using simple commands to add nodes and links and their parameters, as well as special events that can be triggered at configuration defined processing steps or time values.
+Network configuration is defined by a configuration file using simple commands to add nodes and links and their parameters, as well as special events that can be triggered at configuration defined virtual time values.

 The real execution progress of the simulation is bound to the time required to execute the nodes processing steps.
 Therefore, nodes processing steps cannot execute blocking actions, which would block the simulator.
 Reading and writing local files is accdeptable as well as any other quick execution method calls, but using Java calls like Thread.sleep() or any kind of synchronization is fully discouraged.